 As part of the Conservation Plan requirement, an endowment has been established to pay for the long-term management of the Preserves.
 A review of the Next 10 Plan confirms that OCTA will be able to continue endowment deposits of \$2.9 million annually; the performance of the endowment fund may affect the time frame for full funding.
 Current projections indicate that OCTA remains on track to meet the endowment target of \$46.2 million in FY 2027-28.
-OCTA is anticipated to make its sixth endowment deposit in July 2021.
-Quarterly investment reports are provided to the Board, with the most recent one in September 2021.
-As of June 30, 2021, the endowment balance was \$19,181,289.
-The next report is anticipated to be presented to the Board in December 2021.
+The sixth endowment deposit was made in July 2021.
+Quarterly investment reports are provided to the Board, with the most recent one in December 2021.
+As of September 30, 2021, the endowment balance was \$22,075,031.
+The next report is anticipated to be presented to the Board in March 2022.

 Staff will continue to oversee and provide endowment updates to the Finance and Administration Committee and the EOC on a regular basis.
-Resource management plans (RMPs) for the Preserves were finalized in 2018.
+Resource management plans (RMP) for the Preserves were finalized in 2018.
 These RMPs guide the management of the Preserves as outlined within the Conservation Plan.
 The RMPs will be reviewed and updated as necessary, approximately every five years.
 Staff will continue to oversee and manage the Preserves until a long-term manager(s) is established.